szkrd/little-angular-book/book/01-typescript/03-functions/README.md

 - `getHeight('body');` → calls signature A
 - `getHeight(document.getElementsByTagName('body')[0]);` → calls signature B
-- `getHeight(42);` → this will not work on typescript's level :no_entry_sign: (but will work of course in the compiled js)
+- `getHeight(42);` → this will not work on typescript's level :no_entry: (but will work of course in the compiled js)

-:exclamation: Notice how the function "technically" accepts any type - both signatures are just type helpers and will be stripped away.
+:exclamation_mark: Notice how the function "technically" accepts any type - both signatures are just type helpers and will be stripped away.

 ## Defining context (explicit this)